Consensys/doc.teku/docs/HowTo/Prevent-Slashing.md

 * [`--data-path`](../Reference/CLI/Subcommands/Slashing-Protection.md#data-path) specifies the
     location of the Teku `data` directory.
-* [`--from`](../Reference/CLI/Subcommands/Slashing-Protection.md#from) specifies the location of the slashing-protection file.
+* [`--from`](../Reference/CLI/Subcommands/Slashing-Protection.md#from) specifies the location of the slashing protection file.

 In this example, Teku imports the file to the `/home/me/me_node/data/validators/slashprotection/` directory.

-## Exporting a slashing-protection file
+## Export a slashing protection file

-Export the slashing-protection file when migrating a validator to a different Teku, or non-Teku node.
+Export the slashing protection file when migrating a validator to a different Teku, or non-Teku node.

 !!! example